ltex-plus/ltex-plus/pages/ltex-ls-plus/contributing.md

 If you like LTeX+, but are not able to contribute in any of these ways, there are still some quick and simple alternatives to show your gratitude:

 - You can star the [repository on GitHub](https://github.com/ltex-plus/ltex-ls-plus).
-- You can write a positive review of vscode-ltex-plus  on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ltex-plus.vscode-ltex-plus) or on [Open VSX](https://open-vsx.org/extension/valentjn/vscode-ltex-plus).
+- You can write a positive review of vscode-ltex-plus on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ltex-plus.vscode-ltex-plus).

 ## How to Report Bugs